blake-armstrong/Research-Paper-Organiser/README.md

 # Research Paper Organiser (RPO)

 Research Paper Organiser (RPO) is a command-line tool designed to help researchers manage their collection of academic papers.
-It allows you to add, search, list, and organize research papers along with their metadata and associated PDF files.
+It allows you to add, search, list, and organise research papers along with their metadata and associated PDF files.

 ## Features